Fighter Squadron 32 "Swordsmen" VF-32

-Desecnded from Fighter Squadron 3 (VF-3), part of CVW-3 during the 1930s.
-During the Pacific War, on Feruary 1, 1945 VBF-3 was created from VF-3 aboard the USS Yorktown and participated in the first carrier strikes against Japan.
+U. S. Navy (USN) Fighter Squadron 32 (VF-32) was descended during the 1930s from CVW-3 Fighter Squadron 3 (VF-3).
+On February 1, 1945 VBF-3 was created from VF-3 aboard the USS Yorktown and participated in the first carrier strikes against Japan.

 On August 7, 1948 the squadron was redesignated as Fighter Squadron Thirty-Two (VF-32).
 During the Korean War, the squadron operated the F4U Corsair aboard USS Leyte CV-32.
 Nicknamed the "Swordsmen".